February 28 - March 1, 2016

 After participating in competitive events during the day, you will have the opportunity to watch fellow Indiana DECA members become hypnotized by Dr. Jim Wand as well as participate in inflatable games, karaoke and green screen photos.
 Members will also elect new Indiana DECA State Officer Team who will lead us into another exciting DECA year.

-The Indiana DECA SCDC gives you the opportunity to meet DECA members form across the state, interact with important business representitives, and last but not least, compete for a chance to represent Indiana DECA at the International Career Development Conference, held in Orlando, Florida on April 25-28!
+The Indiana DECA SCDC gives you the opportunity to meet DECA members form across the state, interact with important business representitives, and last but not least, compete for a chance to represent Indiana DECA at the International Career Development Conference, held in Nashville, Tennessee on April 23-26, 2016!

 Presentations using the internet: